Kequc/kequapp.github.io/content/5-utilities/4-inject.md

 We may unit test our application without starting a server by using the `inject` tool.
 The first parameter is our app, then options used to populate the request.

 The returned `req` value is a simulation of Node's built-in <a href="https://nodejs.org/api/http.html#class-httpclientrequest" target="_blank">ClientRequest</a> object and is a Transform stream.
 The returned `res` value is a simulation of Node's built-in <a href="https://nodejs.org/api/http.html#class-httpserverresponse" target="_blank">ServerResponse</a> object and is also a Transform stream.
 The returned `getResponse` tool waits for our application to finish processing, and parses the response.
 It is very similar to `getBody` as described earlier.
-We could inspect what our application is doing using the `req` and `res` objects in real-time instead if that's what we need.
+We could inspect what our application is doing using the `req` and `res` objects in real-time instead if that's what you need.

 ```javascript
 it('reads the authorization header', async () => {